Biometrics - Signer Authentication

 Based on your commissioned state, if you believe that your your account should have this option available, you can contact the Customer Support team to discuss whether this can be turned on for you or not: customersupport@signix.com

-How to Turn On the Biometrics Option:
+How to Select the Biometrics Option:

 This option is set at the signer level, while creating a new transaction.